Russian Bombshell Anastasiya Kvitko Flaunts Her Extreme Hourglass Figure In A Very Tight Dress

 Hey guys! ????
 It’s been ONE year having my official app!
 I want to say a BIG THANK you to my app family for being there and supporting me ????
 I promise to post more amazing content and always make sure it’s exclusive only for my app family ❤ Love you all! ???????????? *Link in my bio

-Prior to posting the said photo, the model — who uses the initials AK for herself — titillated her 9.5 million fans with several eye-popping bikini pictures which left almost nothing to the imagination of the viewers.
+Prior to posting the photo, the model — who uses the initials AK for herself — titillated her 9.5 million fans with several eye-popping bikini pictures which left almost nothing to the imagination of the viewers.
 In one of the snapshots, she was featured donning a skimpy blue, thong-style bikini which could barely hide her assets.
 And to appear more provocative and sexually appealing, she sat on a beach and turned around to put her derriere on full display.
-The picture racked up 196,000 likes as of the writing of this article and amassed close to 17,00 comments.
+The picture racked up 196,000 likes as of the writing of this article and amassed close to 1,700 comments.

 While most people praised her for her sexiness and only focused on her assets, some of them pointed out that she should come up with something new because her follower count has become quite stagnant.

-According to The Daily Mail, the model once challenged American reality star Kim Kardashian and said that it will only be a matter of time before AK will become more popular.
-So far, however, Kim’s popularity is still at its peak and with a whopping 132 million follower count on Instagram, there is a long, long way for AK to go before she can even compete with Kardashian.
+According to The Daily Mail, the model once challenged American reality star Kim Kardashian and said that it will only be a matter of time before Kvitko will become more popular.
+So far, however, Kim’s popularity is still at its peak, and with a whopping 132 million follower count on Instagram, there is a long, long way for Kvitko to go before she can even compete with Kardashian.